Toastrnet/redditTube/README.md

-# autoTube
+# redditTube
-autoTube is a program to automatically make Reddit TTS YouTube Shorts.
+redditTube is a program to automatically make Reddit TTS YouTube Shorts.

 # Requirements
 1) praw